-TNSR Business offers a robust firewall, router, and VPN feature set that scales to 10 Gbps of throughput, independent of packet size or level of encryption. pfSense® software tends to hit performance limitations at around 200-300 Mbps when confronted with smaller packets or any measure of encryption handling
+TNSR offers a robust firewall, router, and VPN feature set that scales to 100 Gbps of throughput and beyond, independent of packet size or level of encryption. pfSense® software tends to hit performance limitations at around 200-300 Mbps when confronted with smaller packets or any measure of encryption handling

 Finally, TNSR is manageable via CLI and the RESTFUL API. pfSense includes a GUI.

 In essence, TNSR significantly outperforms pfSense from a packet processing point of view and can be orchestration managed with orchestration engines such as Puppet, Chef, Ansible, or Saltstack.

 pfSense software will continue to be developed and supported.
 TNSR is meant for users with greater throughput, more stringent traffic needs, and / or prefer multi-instance orchestration management over single-instance GUI management.